VishnuPrakashBharadwaj/vsdsquadron-mini-internship/README.md

 ## Method I : OTA using HC-05 Bluetooth module

 ### Description
 In this method, we are going flash the VSDSquadron-Mini board using the HC-05 Bluetooth module.
+Instead of programming the board over wired Serial link, we are going to use Standard Serial over Bluetooth link, which can be though of as a portal which connects 2 devices over the air.

 ### Components required
 * VSDSquadron-Mini board